poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Every student’s robot should be personalized after the 4th lesson
+Left- and right-clicking
+Rotating and inserting the additional parts to the body

 ## Materials:
 - Barnabas Lesson 3 & 4 worksheets